NiSource Inc. (NI) Shares Down Despite Recent Market Volatility

 NI’s Market Performance

-NI stock saw a decrease of -0.21% in the past week, with a monthly decline of -1.28% and a quarterly a decrease of 4.33%.
-The volatility ratio for the week is 2.09%, and the volatility levels for the last 30 days are 1.66% for NiSource Inc. (NI).
-The simple moving average for the last 20 days is 0.11% for NI’s stock, with a simple moving average of 2.62% for the last 200 days.
+NI stock saw a decrease of -0.74% in the past week, with a monthly decline of -1.74% and a quarterly a decrease of 6.95%.
+The volatility ratio for the week is 1.57%, and the volatility levels for the last 30 days are 1.72% for NiSource Inc. (NI).
+The simple moving average for the last 20 days is -0.88% for NI stock, with a simple moving average of 1.57% for the last 200 days.

 Analysts’ Opinion of NI